About Me, the writer

 Real science deserves the respect we all have for it.
 Think of what Pfizer accomplished with its vaccine, but let us not forget the nonsense that experts monotonously proclaimed about Covid.
 It was the same in my field.
 “Evidence based medicine” is nonsense. (see my article on this site, “The Myth of Scientific Psychiatry”) Yet this doesn’t stop propagandist from claiming otherwise.
 The trap in the recent mindset about psychiatry is that waving science as a banner, its virtues can act like a smokescreen.
 The language, the prestige, the seeming logic of science can be so distracting that science’s core value is overshadowed, absolute clarity about what is known and not known.
 The theme of many of my articles is that, considering how much we still don’t understand, our steps forward should be tentative, investigative, not closed off by the chilling effects of authority.

 Right after I finished my residency I sent a different article to Anna Freud.
 She wrote back “I read immediately what you have written and found it very interesting and convincing… I have searched for the right words to describe the processes which underlie the young people’s attitudes, but I was not able to find them.
 I believe that you have done much better in this respect and I find myself fascinated by your elaborations.”
-She put the first part of that article in the yearly hard cover Psychoanalytic Study of the Child, which in those days was like being chosen for the all star team.
+She put the first part of that article in the yearly hard cover Psychoanalytic Study of the Child, which in those days was like being chosen for an all star team.
 Thirteen or fourteen of the best articles in a year appear there.
 Still young, and with an unlimited imagination I thought big things were in store for me.
 I just had to continue doing what I was doing.

 After reading one of my articles on the subject Professor Bruce Charlton in England, at the time, editor of the iconoclastic journal Medical Hypothesis, had me write an editorial, attacking psychiatry’s “diagnosis” fetish,( placing patients in “one of 6 or 7 categories which presumably then explains everything.)
 Samuel Timimi included a contrarian chapter by me in his book Rethinking ADHD.
 I should also add my idol at the time, Pauline Kael “loved” a movie review I sent her.
 She sent me a postcard to call her immediately.
 The next evening we were shmoozing in her apartment on Central Park West, arguing about every movie we had liked and not liked.